usnistgov/fipy/docs/source/NIX-README.rst

 .. note::

-   The SciPy solvers are the only availabe solvers currently.
+   The SciPy solvers are the only available solvers currently.

 .. _Nix: https://nixos.org/nix/